Windmills are not healthy for bats, eagles and other flying things.

 If Global Warming Doesn’t Kill Us, ET Will

 Jon Huntsman tweeted yesterday: To be clear.
 I believe in evolution and trust scientists on global warming.
 Call me crazy.
 Um.
 These scientists you trust, some of them at least, are accused of data manipulation and standing the peer-review process on its head.
 Call me crazy, but I don’t trust them.
 In related news, The Guardian brings us: Aliens may destroy humanity to protect other | Read More »

 Democratic State Rep. Michael Sturla is apparently not the sharpest knife in the drawer.
 Speaking of the impact of the Marcellus Shale drilling boom on Pennsylvania, Sturla said: “Also, aside from building roads so their trucks can get to drill sites and doing a little stream work to mitigate damage from their road building, exactly what are all those things the drillers are doing for | Read More »

 Keystone XL Pipeline: Bureaucratic Hacky-Sack

 The Obama Administration continues to play bureaucratic hacky-sack with what could be a key element of our nation’s secure energy future: the Keystone XL pipeline project.
 The new line would increase the export capacity of the Keystone Pipeline (placed in service 2008) by 700,000 barrels of Canadian oil-sands oil per day.
-The expansion would also facilitate the domestic movement of crude from the key storage | Read More »
+The expansion would also facilitate | Read More »

 It’s Not Easy Going Green, Part IV